KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Communities between the characters - are all characters connected as we believe?
 *"You're not going mad or anything.
 I can see them too." - Luna Lovegood*

-Communities are smaller and locally dense connected subgraphS in a network, where the nodes are more likely to connect to other nodes in the same community [1](http://networksciencebook.com/chapter/9#basics).
+Communities are smaller and locally dense connected subgraphS in a network, where the nodes are more likely to connect to other nodes in the same community ([description here](http://networksciencebook.com/chapter/9#basics)).
 Such communities appear in the network of all the characters in the Harry Potter universe!
 Some are obvious, but are there communities that we did not know about?
 Are some enemies more connected than friends, alliances or even family?
 Let's find out!

-Check out how the Louvian algorithm[2](https://python-louvain.readthedocs.io/en/latest/api.html), has seperated the graph into networks.
+Check out how the Louvian algorithm ([check it out here](https://python-louvain.readthedocs.io/en/latest/api.html)), has seperated the graph into networks.

 {% include Communities-in-Harry-Potter-fandom-universe.html%}